 - continue sanding until you have reached your desired finish!

-Video on how to strip furniture the easy way
+Video on how to strip wood the easy way

 Here are some images from the progress: